sshtools/jaul/README.md

  * JavaFX GUI Application
  * Everything else (e.g. SWT application).

+** Note, you will find the property `install4j.runtimeDir` useful.
+In a development environment (e.g. Eclipse), you can set this property on a launcher to test update functionality.
+It must be the path to a real installation of the app, suffixed by `.install4j`, e.g.
+`/opt/push-sftp/.install4j`. **

 #### Command Line Application

 Assuming you are using the `command-utils` module, you will be provide t